Back to Alaska

 What This Bill Does

-• Increases the number of members on the board from five to seven.
+• Increases the total number of board members from five to seven.

-• Requires that one new member be someone who has experience in providing drug or alcohol addiction recovery support or personal experience with drug or alcohol addiction.
+• Requires that at least one member have experience with drug or alcohol addiction recovery support or personal experience with addiction.

 Who It Names or Affects